 Charles and Joseph McGlue continued to live at 9 Marlborough, and on August 15, 1944, Joseph McGlue acquired the property from John Capobianco.
 On May 1, 1945, he transferred it back to his brother, Charles.

-Joseph McGlue married in 1945 to Mrs. Grace (Barber) Curtis.
+Joseph McGlue married in 1945 to Grace Buell (Barber) Curtis of Waltham, the widow of George D. Curtis.
 After their marriage, they lived at 9 Marlborough until about 1952.

 Charles McGlue continued to live at 9 Marlborough until about 1963, when he moved to an apartment at 244 Beacon.

 On September 23, 1963, 9 Marlborough was purchased from Charles McGlue by real estate broker and investor Charles George Talanian and his wife, Nevart (Semonian) Talanian.
 They acquired 11 Marlborough at the same time.

 In January of 1964, Charles Talanian filed for (and subsequently received) permission to convert each house into eleven apartments.